How to deal with harassment from landlords or agents

 how it made you feel

-if anyone else was there and saw their behaviour
+if anyone else was there and saw what happened

 Write it down as soon as you can after the incident happens.
 Or make a voice recording on your phone straight after so you don't forget any details.